zabereznikova/docs.de-de/docs/visual-basic/language-reference/operators/mod-operator.md

 ## <a name="parts"></a>Teile

 `result` \
 Erforderlich.
-Eine beliebige numerische Variable oder Eigenschaft.
+Any numeric variable or property.

 `number1` \
 Erforderlich.
 Ein beliebiger numerischer Ausdruck.